Project Activities

 Setting

-The research will take place in Early Head Start and Head Start centers in urban areas in Maryland.
+The research took place in Early Head Start and Head Start centers in urban areas in Maryland.

 Sample

-In Years 1-3, approximately 24 teachers and 32 children (ages 24-66 months) at risk for CD will participate in the iterative development process.
-For the Year 4 pilot study, 40 teachers (including both Early Head Start and Head Start teaching teams) and 60 children at risk for CD will participate.
+Approximately 24 teachers and 32 children (ages 24-66 months) at risk for CD participated in the iterative development process.
+For the pilot study, 26 teachers (including both Early Head Start and Head Start teaching teams) in 14 classrooms and 28 children at risk for CD participated.

-T3V will combine two effective PD models: Exceptional Coaching for Early Language and Literacy (ExCELL), which is designed to improve teachers' Tier 1 vocabulary instruction, and practice-based coaching, which is designed to improve teaching practices at Tiers 2 and 3 for children with or at risk for disabilities.
-The PD will be delivered to teachers over the course of the year and will include group workshops that explain vocabulary teaching practices and individualized coaching to help teachers use the practices in their classrooms.
-T3V will also provide lesson guides that explicitly show how to use the teaching practices in daily classroom activities and an online child progress monitoring tool that allows teachers to assess vocabulary learning among children at risk for CD in order to differentiate instruction.
-Finally, T3V will include tools for training coaches.
+T3V combines two effective PD models: Exceptional Coaching for Early Language and Literacy (ExCELL), which is designed to improve teachers' Tier 1 vocabulary instruction, and practice-based coaching, which is designed to improve teaching practices at Tiers 2 and 3 for children with or at risk for disabilities.
+The PD is delivered to teachers over the course of the year and includes group workshops that explain vocabulary teaching practices and individualized coaching to help teachers use the practices in their classrooms.
+T3V also provides lesson guides that explicitly show how to use the teaching practices in daily classroom activities and an online or paper-based child progress monitoring tool that allows teachers to assess vocabulary learning among children at risk for CD in order to differentiate instruction.
+Finally, T3V includes tools for training coaches.

 Research design and methods